- In the first short story:Gotrek: You're a weakling, manling, and a coward too.

 - Zabbai, the undead mummy, calmly mentioning that if she were still alive she wouldn't mind taking Felix as a consort.
 Then commenting that he wouldn't last very long but that it would be memorable nonetheless (implying she was such a sexhound in life that, at best, she'd soon get bored of him or at worst kill him with exhaustion - or a crushed pelvis).
 Then Gotrek spends the rest of the book encouraging him to go for it anyway...

-- In Elfslayer, after more than twenty years, Thanquol finally has Gotrek and Felix at his mercy.
-He goes on a long monologue detailing how they have made his life hell.
-Felix asks "but...who are you?"
-Thanquol realizes that the foes he's hated for so much of his life have no idea who he is, and he loses his shit.
+- In Elfslayer, after more than twenty years of failed plots and schemes, the now elderly (for a Skaven) and nearly decrepit Thanquol finally has Gotrek and Felix at his mercy.
+He goes on a long monologue detailing how they have made his long life hell, ruining all of his plots and how they'll suffer for opposing him.
+Midway through, Felix has to ask "But... who are you?".
+Thanquol realizes that the foes he's hated for so much of his life have no idea who he is, and he rightfully loses his shit.

 - This throwaway line has to count as well:"Gotrek pushed past [the elf] and stomped into the privy.
 There was a tense moment of silence, followed by a sound like an explosion in a brewery.
 The crowd dispersed quickly, trying not to catch each others' eye."

 - While in Marienburg, Gotrek And Felix find themselves fighting a pair of hired goons.
 One would assume that the two thugs would be mincmeat.
 Instead, they seize a wide piece of furniture and use it to push the protagonists out a window and into the river below.
 That's right; after facing down giants, dragons, greater demons, and every nasty thing the ultimate Crapsack World can throw at them, our titular duo got their asses handed to them by a pair of mooks wielding a couch.

 - This throwaway line has to count as well: